NMehralizadeh/RuleEngineCore/README.md

 ## Rule
 You must create new instance of rule and pass your rule class as input then call `Execute` method.
-You can define type of next rule that have rule annotation for running after evaluate current rule.

 ## Facts
 You can define your facts as a input values to rules.
+You can add in your facts in every step of rule action method also.

 #### Usage
 Create new instance of facts and set key value base all facts.